SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/clear-creek/clear_creek_redds_survey_qc.md

 ### Summary of Identified Issues

--   There are some metadata needed
+-   There are multiple metadata that needs more descriptions (x1000ftbreak, method)

+-   There are multiple columns that seem redundant.
+For example: run vs run\_observed, survey vs survey observed, age vs observation age

--   Need to email Ryan to ask what survey\_age is; decide if the columns are important and decide if these columns should be dropped
+-   Need to email Ryan to ask what survey\_age is.
+The survey\_age was dropped for now.

 ### Save Cleaned data back to google cloud